 Cycle to Prague

-Back in 2013, we ran a cycling challenge for our Explorer Scouts who went to Eastern Europe to do some work with a charity for orphan children.
+Back in 2013, we organised a cycle challenge for our Explorer Scouts who went to Eastern Europe to do some work with a charity for Children’s home.
 The first stop on the trip was Prague in the Czech Republic – so we thought… Why not cycle the distance between Oxford and Prague!
 Firstly, we knew we had a village fate coming up, which was the ideal time and place to hold the challenge.
 We managed to borrow two exercise bikes (both of which cycled the full distance!) from a local gym and set up a marquee in the village.
 Working out the distance – 900 miles, we realised the challenge would take 3 days to complete, so we ran a series of small fundraising events alongside the marquee so people could come and see what we were up to.
-The whole Scout Group worked together, taking turns to cycle for 1-hour stints.
+The whole Scout Group worked together, taking turns to cycle for 1-hour stints, and the Explorers camped so they could do the night shifts.
 Each person cycling collected donations, along with the donations collected from passers-by.

 If cycling 900 miles isn’t your cup of tea, that’s okay!
 There are plenty of different things you could do.
 The more imaginative, the better we think – we have seen challenges like climbing the height of Mount Everest (8848m) at a climbing centre, rowing the length of a river or even swimming the length of a ferry crossing at your local pool!

 The Copper Mile is a brilliant cash drive.
 Make a 1-mile line of 1p’s and 2p’s!
 So, roughly you need to collect 250kg of coppers, which approximately raises £800 – £1000 depending on your ratio of 1p’s to 2p’s.
 You can give your Scouts the challenge to collect coins over a few weeks, create a display about your cause and attend local events to collect donations or ask local shops to have a jar on their counter with a poster to collect shopper’s change.